8 Anatomy of Aircraft & Spacecraft

 Undercarriage Designs

 The undercarriage or landing gear supports the airplane’s weight while on the ground and absorbs landing loads.
 However, the landing gear is also subjected to high forces during landing, including vertical and sideward loads.
-Therefore, besides the needed strength, the landing gear assembly must be as light as possible.
+Therefore, the landing gear assembly must be as light as possible, in addition to the needed strength.
 To this end, the landing gear must be made from materials such as steel, aluminum castings, or, in some cases, titanium.
 Titanium is lightweight and robust but is extremely expensive compared to steel and aluminum.

 There are numerous undercarriage or landing gear designs.
 The most common is the tricycle gear, which has two main gear leg assemblies or “bogies” and a single steerable nose wheel.
 This design gives the airplane good directional stability on the ground.
 Larger airplanes may use two or more wheels on each landing gear leg, and the very largest airplanes may use three or four main gear legs, e.g., the Boeing 747, A380, etc.